According to the FSB, at least 40 dead and 100 injured

 Shots in Moscow concert hall – apparently several dead and injured

 Our first report from March 22nd, 6:53 p.m.: Moscow – There were apparently shots fired in a concert hall in the Russian capital Moscow on Friday evening (March 22).
 The Russian News Agency RIA Novosti reports of three camouflaged people who are said to have opened fire.
-According to the Tass news agency, an “unknown number of people” attacked the hall with shots.
+The news agency Tass According to reports, an “unknown number of people” attacked the hall with shots.

 Shots in Moscow: Hall on fire – evacuation underway